storyfeet/bob_cards_elm/rules.md

 For Solo Play:

-* You play any the Co-op campaigns, managing two charaters, with separate resource piles
+* You play any the Co-op campaigns, managing two charaters with separate resource piles
 * Turn order is not important.

 Contents